I want to give you a little more depth of

 I WANT you to know where every penny of your investment is going.

-probably not getting it.
-I've repeatedly seen that lower bids don't
+not getting it.
+I've repeatedly seen that lower bids don't provide

 It's true: there's no free lunch.

-some point the absence of a reasonable profit margin endangers the
+point the absence of a reasonable profit margin endangers the owner.

-owner.
-As a neighbor commented to me recently after taking a lower
+As a neighbor commented to me recently after taking a lower bid: "We're

-bid: "We're kicking ourselves for not using you.
-We thought we could
+kicking ourselves for not using you.
+We thought we could save money

-save money with his lower bid, but now we realize you were right about
+with his lower bid, but now we realize you were right about what was

-what was required to do the job properly.
-We've had this other guy out
+required to do the job properly.
+We've had this other guy out three

-three times already to try to get it fixed, and my husband is just
+times already to try to get it fixed, and my husband is just sick

-hours of diligent effort invested in just preparing your initial bid
+3 hours of diligent effort invested in just preparing your initial

 Yet, while I know I won't build everything I bid, I sincerely want